 In 1995, a group of NASA scientists studied the effects of various intoxicants on the web-weaving abilities of spiders.
-Ostensibly, they sought to determine the relative toxicity levels of the drugs by examining the webs they created while baked or drunk.What followed was confirmation of what we pretty much already knew about different drugs - the pot spider’s web looks pretty good, until it stopped weaving, the spider on speed wove quickly and poorly, the acid-tripping spider wove a beautiful, symmetrical web that was utterly useless, and most surprisingly, the spider given caffeine made a total mess of their web, fairing the worst of any of the spiders.
+Ostensibly, they sought to determine the relative toxicity levels of the drugs by examining the webs they created while drunk or high.

-To help further their insight on organ growth and tumor development, Japanese cancer researchers at Hiroshima University bred transparent frogs, whose internal organs can be seen through their skins.
-This startling breed was actually an accident, as the scientists meant to create green glowing frogs by attaching fluorescent protein to a stretch of their DNA.
-But when the fluorescent frogs mated, one out of every 16 turned out clear.The scientists intended to patent the process – if only they could figure out what actually happened.
+To help further their insight into organ growth and tumor development, in 2007, Japanese cancer researchers at Hiroshima University bred transparent frogs, whose internal organs are visible through their skin.
+This startling breed was, surprisingly, an accident, as the scientists meant to create frogs who glowed green by attaching fluorescent protein to a stretch of their DNA.
+When the fluorescent frogs mated, however, one out of every 16 was born with transparent skin.